anandhakrishnanh1998/AI_Dino_Game/README.md

 **How to use Simple Dino**

-1. Open chrome://dino in your chrome window
+1. Open the Chrome web browser
 2. Start the `main.py` in Simple_Dino
-3. Press the 'spacae' or 'up arrow' in your keyboard on the chrome window.
+3. Switch to the Chrome window
 4. The script will start working after 5 seconds to give you enough time to get ready.

 ## Chrome Dino game using Machine Learning